We have collated a Free Activities Resource you can download here, with lots of great recommendations!

-Have a look through the ideas and links on this page for a tonne of free or low cost activities.
+Additionally, have a look through the ideas and links on this page for more free or low cost activities.

 We’d also love to hear your ideas about fun things to do with your own family or the kids in your care – contact us with your suggestions and we’ll post them here.

 A great place to start when thinking about activities to enjoy with your Time for Kids child is the list of below.
 How many can you tick off?